 There was some precedent: Congress and many states have passed “drug-free workplace laws,” which, in addition to providing penalties for bringing drugs to work, also gives bosses the authority to summarily fire workers for off-the-clock drug use.
 (This is the legal authority employers still wield when moving to fire medical marijuana patients for using cannabis outside of work hours.)

-Instead of allowing widespread drug-testing of all workers, in 2012, a (Democratic Party-led) Congress reached a compromise that would allow states to drug-test unemployment claimants who had either been fired for past drug use or worked in jobs that already have regular drug-screening, such as bus driver or police officer.
+Instead of allowing widespread drug testing of all workers, in 2012, a (Democratic Party-led) Congress reached a compromise that would allow states to drug-test unemployment claimants who had either been fired for past drug use or worked in jobs that already have regular drug-screening, such as bus driver or police officer.
 That didn’t sit well with Congressional Republicans, who waited until no bipartisan support was required to jam the drug-testing scheme through.

 It’s worth pointing out that other states have tried to force recipients of other government benefits programs to submit to drug-testing before receiving their paltry checks, but have been blocked by federal courts.
-To think that Congress will stop here and not plot to also require drug-tests for food stamps, housing assistance and other vestiges of when America cared for its poor is wishful thinking.
+To think that Congress will stop here and not plot to also require drug testing for food stamps, housing assistance and other vestiges of when America cared for its poor is wishful thinking.